Don Cooper

-Donald James Cooper (born January 15, 1956) is an American former Major League Baseball (MLB) pitcher who spent parts of four seasons with the Minnesota Twins (1981–1982), Toronto Blue Jays (1983) and New York Yankees (1985).
+Donald James Cooper (born January 15, 1956) is an American former professional baseball pitcher who spent his career in Major League Baseball (MLB) in parts of four seasons with the Minnesota Twins (1981–1982), Toronto Blue Jays (1983) and New York Yankees (1985).
 He was the pitching coach for the Chicago White Sox from July 22, 2002, until the end of the 2020 season.
 Under his tutelage, both Mark Buehrle and Philip Humber pitched perfect games (with the former also getting a no-hitter), Lucas Giolito pitched a no-hitter, and the White Sox won the 2005 World Series.
 On October 12, 2020, Cooper and the White Sox parted ways after 32 seasons with the organization at various levels.

 Early life

 Cooper attended Monsignor McClancy Memorial High School (class of 1974) and the New York Institute of Technology on a college baseball and basketball scholarship.

 Playing career

 Cooper was drafted by the New York Yankees in the 17th round (442nd overall) of the 1978 Major League Baseball Draft.
 After the 1980 season, he was selected by the Minnesota Twins from the Yankees in the Rule 5 draft.

 Cooper played for the Twins in 1981 and 1982, before being traded to the Toronto Blue Jays for Dave Baker on December 10, 1982.
 On March 13, 1984, Cooper was traded to the Yankees for outfielder Derwin McNealy.

 Cooper signed with the Oakland Athletics for the 1986 season, appearing only in the minor leagues.
 In 44 MLB games (three starts) spread over four seasons, Cooper compiled a 1–6 record with a 5.27 ERA.